Skip to content

 General polyester info

-Polyester is a synthetic fibre derived from oil and is the most commonly used fibre in the textile and apparel industry.
-Polyester fibre is light, strong, wrinkle-free and durable, does not absorb water and can be produced in a way that transfers moisture away from skin.
-Polyester products are also easy to wash and they dry quickly.
+Polyester is the most used fibre in the world with a 57% share of the global fibre production (Textile Exchange, Materials Market Report 2024).
+Polyester is a synthetic fibre derived from oil and is the most used fibre in the textile and apparel industry.
+Polyester fibre is light, strong and does not absorb water and can be produced in a way that transfers moisture away from skin.
+Polyester products are also easy to wash, and they dry quickly.
 Polyester is non-biodegradable.
-Polyester production has less environmental impact than natural fibres in terms of water and wastewater but it requires more energy and chemicals, causing also more greenhouse gases.
+Polyester production has less environmental impact than natural fibres in terms of water and wastewater, but it requires more energy and chemicals, causing also more greenhouse gases.

 Recycled polyester is usually made from plastic bottles.
 Using recycled polyester uses 30-50% less energy and reduces the need for crude oil.
 Unfortunately, each cycle when plastic is reheated it degrades and cannot be recycled indefinitely.